 Also Read: Chhat Puja, Nepal Big Festival after Tihar

 On this day each and every house are lightened up with lights and flowers.
 People play deusi-bhailo and perform fireworks.
-Also, people visit different temples and worship different God and goddess during this occasion.
-This all makes Tihar festival full of rejoicement.
+Also, people visit different temples and worship different gods and goddesses during this occasion.
+This all makes the Tihar festival full of rejoicement.

-Trayodashi of Krishna Paksha: This is the 1st day of Tihar.
+Trayodashi of Krishna Paksha: This is the 1st day of the Tihar festival.
 On this day, the crow is worshipped so this day is known as “Kaag Tihar”.
 In Hindu mythology, it is believed that Yamaraj assigned crow to send the message of death.
-So, on this day, crows are feed with delicious food to prevent the family members from bad omen throughout the year.
+So, on this day, crows are fed with delicious food to prevent the family members from bad omen throughout the year.

 On Bhai Tika, at first water from Karuwa (Jug) with Dubo (grass) is given to brother and brother drink some portion of this water and somewhere sprinkle on the forehead.
 This is performed to cleanse the soul of the brother.

-Then, she surrounds the brothers place spreading oil with Dubo grass and then with water from the Karuwa with Dubo.
-This performed with the belief to protect brother from bad omen.
+Then, she surrounds the brother’s place spreading oil with Dubo grass and then with water from the Karuwa with Dubo.
+This is performed with the belief to protect the brother from bad omen.

-Then, she touches the head, shoulders and the knee of the brothers with walnut, flowers in the Tapari and then she took the walnut with Tapari out of the house and broke that with stone.
+Then, she touches the head, shoulders, and the knee of the brothers with walnut, flowers in the Tapari, and then she took the walnut with Tapari out of the house and broke that with stone.
 Brothers should not see this activity.
-This activity is performed with the belief that it destroys the foes of the brothers and clears hurdles in the life of the brothers and bring success in the brother’s life.
+This activity is performed with the belief that it destroys the foes of the brothers and clears hurdles in the life of the brothers and brings success in the brother’s life.